 Miami Beach, FL 33139

-Much more toned down from the vibrant Faena Hotel, 1 Hotel uses earthy colors to promote beach life with a luxury hotel.
-We were hot on the 1 Hotel at Central Park as well.
+Much more toned down than the vibrant Faena Hotel, 1 Hotel uses earthy colors to promote beach life with a luxury hotel.
+We were hot at the 1 Hotel in Central Park as well.

 Currently, the hotel is amping up for the big Super Bowl game in Miami with packages that include tickets.
 I think we can count that as a good score since tickets will be hard to come by.